mybbgroup/Link-tools/README.md

 ## Licence

-Link Tools is licensed under the GPL 3.
+Link Tools is licensed under the GPL version 3.

 ## Installing